mitchelldmiller/quick-mail-wp-plugin/README.md

 Description
 -----------

->Quick Mail is the easiest way to send an email with an attachment to another WordPress user on your site.
+>Quick Mail is the easiest way to send an email with an attachment to a WordPress user on your site.

+Send a quick email from WordPress Dashboard to a WordPress user, or anyone.
+Adds Quick Mail to Tools menu.

 Mail is sent with user's name and email.
 One file can be attached to message.

-Options to select a site user as mail recipient.
+Sends text or html mails.
+Content type is determined from message.

+Option to validate recipient domain before mail is sent.

+Validates international domains if [idn_to_ascii](http://php.net/manual/en/function.idn-to-ascii.php) is available to convert domain to domain to [Punycode](https://tools.ietf.org/html/rfc3492)

 Saves message and subject on form to send repeat messages.

-Recipient domain is verified before mail is sent.
+Saves last five email addresses entered on form.

+User options for sending email to site users or others.

 Site options for administrators to hide their profile, and limit access to user list.